 In the seed dosing unit (Fig. 63/1) the seed is dosed by a dosing roller.

-The dosing roller can be driven

-- by the star wheel via the Vario gearbox - by an electric motor (full dosing).
+The dosing roller is driven by an electric motor (full dosing).

 The seed falls into the injector sluice (Fig. 63/2) and is directed by the air flow to the distributor head and then to the coulters.